Li Lisan: People's Republic of China

-After the establishment of the People's Republic of China in 1949, Li went back to the field in which he was most expert, being appointed as Minister of Labor to lead the labor union.
-Li was dedicated to his old cause and brought forth some guidance on democratic management measures in industry, which was later called by Mao as the Constitution of Anshan Steel Mill.
-At the same time Li Lisan was one of the founders of the CPPCC mechanism.
-During the years of the Korean War, he was appointed as the secretary general of Anti Air Defence Council ranking as vice-premier, due to his anti-air attack practice during the WWII during his stay at Moscow.
+After the establishment of the People's Republic of China in 1949, Li went back to the field of his main expertise, being appointed as Minister of Labour to lead the labour union.
+Li was dedicated to his old cause and brought forth guidance on democratic management measures in industry, which was later called the Constitution of Anshan Steel Mill by Mao.
+At the same time, Li Lisan was one of the founders of the Chinese People's Political Consultative Conference mechanism.
+During the Korean War, he was appointed as the secretary general of Anti Air Defence Council ranking as vice-premier, due to his WWII anti-air attack experience during his stay in Moscow.

-Li remained an advocate of independence for the trade unions, which brought him into conflict with Mao.
+Li remained an advocate for independence of the trade unions, which brought him into conflict with Mao.
 He was the Vice Chairman of the All-China Federation of Trade Unions until 1958 and the first president of China Institute of Industrial Relations.